hjkoskel/llamainterface/cmd/adventure/README.md

 Software have menu system for starting new game or continuing old games.

 Newgames are created based on what json files are found from **./games** folder and old games are loaded from **./savegames**

+## Optional localization

+Game support [https://github.com/hjkoskel/turntongue](turntongue) language language translation server.
+Install and start it and it is possible

+- Option *-traurl*, translation url.
+Default http://127.0.0.1:8000/translate
+- Option *-lang-*, pick use this language in translation (fin_Latn etc... )
+- Option *-tmi*, set this flag and game translates all missing texts

 ## TODO